tcrs/feedsdb/README.md

         python -m playwright install # download browsers

-Each article is downloaded using playwright to a temporary file and then they are all stitched together using `pymupdf`.
+Each article is downloaded using playwright to a temporary file and then they are all stitched together using `pikepdf`.
 A ToC/Outline is added to the final PDF with an entry for each article to make it easy to jump to articles.

 By default (disable with `--no-append`) if the output PDF file already exists